 As photographers, we often capture small moments in time as our camera shutter is open for a fraction of a second.
 Now with the introduction of extreme neutral density filters we have the ability to slow things down and enable the camera to capture light over a long period of time.

 This one day photography workshop is aimed at showing you both in-camera and compositional skills to make amazing ethereal photographs using this technique.
-Rye was chosen specifically for this workshop as it holds many great subjects for long exposure photography and you will receive plenty of hands on, one to one tuition from Michael who has photographed here many times before.
-The day will conclude with an image review where you will share the images you have taken and Michael will offer further tips on how to refine what you have learned on the day.
+Rye was chosen specifically for this workshop as it holds many great subjects for long exposure photography and you will receive plenty of hands on, one to one tuition from Phil who has photographed here many times before.
+The day will conclude with an image review where you will share the images you have taken and Phil will offer further tips on how to refine what you have learned on the day.

 If you like this minimal style of photography with smooth water and streaking clouds creating almost surreal images, then this one-day workshop is ideal for you.